utopia-group/Smore/README.md

 ## Getting Started Guide

-In this section, we provide two ways to set up the artifact: through a docker image and through the source code.
+In this section, we provide two ways to set up the artifact: through a docker image (recommended) and through the source code.

 ### Building and Running the Docker Image